nz-social-investment-agency/sia_analytical_processes/output/neo4j_and_graph_databases.md

 ### Creating a graph database
 ### Graph data model
-All nodes must and relationships must be defined to create a graph database.
+All nodes and relationships must be defined to create a graph database.
 This was done using csv files (or text files if the name description has a comma in it).
 The rule the team used was one file per node type and per relationship type.
 Each file representing a node will contain a node name, node id and properties.
 Each file representing an edge will have at least two node ids to define a relationship and possibly some edge names.

 A rough graph model showing the SUPERU related nodes and edges is shown below.